vishnugupthaa/Cancer-Type-Prediction-and-Exploration-of-TCGA-Data/README.md

 ## Results
 For results, including plots, tables, and figures, please see the Results Section in the documentation.

-## Contributing
-We welcome contributions!
-Please see the Contributing Guidelines for how to make contributions.

 ## Acknowledgments
 - TCGA Pan Cancer analysis project
 - UCI Machine Learning Repository